Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

 NMN Isolation on the management network limits traffic on the NMN to only types and directions required for the operation of CSM and user workloads.
 **NMN Isolation is only available on systems with Aruba switches**.
 The feature consists of three main sub-features:

-- ACLs allowing access to only required CSM services from managed nodes (compute, UAN, an so on)
+- ACLs allowing access to only required CSM services from managed nodes (compute, UAN, and so on)
 - ACLs preventing Mountain compute cabinets (EX) from communicating with each other
 - PVLAN to prevent River managed nodes (compute, UAN, and so on) from communicating with each other